erf/error_or/README.md

 Check `hasError` or `hasValue`, before calling `error` or `value`.
 If either is called without the proper check, an `ErrorOrTypeError` is thrown.

-The convenient function `ErrorOr.tryIt`, does the try/catch logic for you given a throwing function.
+The convenient function `ErrorOr.wrap`, does the try/catch logic for you given a throwing function.

 ## Examples